RICHARD Y. BATTERTON PAPERS

 As Mayor, Batterton belonged to local as well as state and national organizations.
 The newsletters, correspondence and meeting minutes from these organizations comprise this series.

-This series contains a scrapbook of newspaper clippings about Batterton's term as mayor and maps of streets and subdivisions that were of concern to the Department of Public Works.
+This series contains a scrapbook of newspaper clippings about Batterton's term as mayor and maps of streets and subdivisions that were of concern to the Department of Public Works, and a scrapbook of photographs related to Batterton's career.
 Papers regarding annexations, revisions to public buildings, street lighting changes, water mains and parking garages are also included in this series.
 The OVFolio contains a plaque presented to Denver by Brest, France.
+Also included are clippings and portraits of Batterton.

 This series contains black-and-white photographs and negatives of the Avondale Urban Renewal Project, various alley projects (each location noted on back of photograph), a meeting photograph and before-and-after images of the 1961 Motor Vehicle Department reorganization.